Church notes: First Presbyterian Church presents Holy Week cantata April 2

 The Presbyterian Church of Bella Vista, 1880 Forest Hills Blvd., holds service Sunday at 10 a.m.
 Services are live-streamed on the website, Facebook page and YouTube.

-First Presbyterian Church in Bentonville, 901 N. E. J St., invites you to join them for services and special events during Holy Week, including 10:15 a.m.
-Palm Sunday, followed by interactive Holy Week stories for all ages at 11:30 a.m.; a soup supper and worship at 6:30 p.m.
-Maundy Thursday; online prayer and Scripture at noon Good Friday; an egg hunt at 3 p.m.
+First Presbyterian Church in Bentonville, 901 N. E. J St., invites you to join them for services and an egg hunt at 3 p.m.
 April 8; and at 10:15 a.m.
 Easter Sunday in person and online service with brass ensemble and special music, children's message, scripture, prayers, and Easter message.

 Each Sunday morning, service is in person and online at 10:15 a.m.
 Bible study for adults meets Sundays at 9 a.m.
 Ministry with children and youth meets on Sunday afternoons.